DIPPAS: A Deep Image Prior PRNU Anonymization Scheme: Proposed Methodology

 \section{Proposed Methodology}

+The proposed method for image anonymization works in two main steps: a \gls{dip}-based method is adapted to generated multiple images with limited \gls{prnu} traces; these images are combined into a single one by means of a post-processing scheme.

-In this section, we illustrate all the details of the proposed approach.
-We start showing the theoretical \gls{dip}-based framework chosen for our specific problem.
-We then show how it is possible to obtain an anonymized picture using this framework.
-Given that \gls{dip} can return multiple versions of an anonymized image, we also show how to make the most out of this feature by assembling multiple images together to strengthen anonymization capability.
-Finally, we describe the employed CNN architecture.
+To illustrate all the details of the proposed approach, in this section, we start showing the theoretical \gls{dip}-based framework chosen for our specific problem.
+Then, we explain how it is possible to generate an image using this framework.
+We then report the details of the developed post-processing scheme that merge multiple images into one.
+Finally, we describe the employed \gls{cnn} architecture.